VSpaceCode/vspacecode.github.io/docs/whichkey/reference.md

 ## Shortcuts

-These are the shortcut the extension contributed, which means they will work without manually editing your user's `keybindings.json`.
+The whichkey extension contributes the following shortcuts, which means they will work without manually editing your user's `keybindings.json`.

 `TAB` when `whichKeyVisible` will execute `whichkey.triggerKey` with `\t` as argument to which-key in order to capture of tab `TAB` key.